mcodcatyu/Profolio/protein_structure/README.md

 ##  Scientific Logic

 ### 1. Distance distribution as the basis of configuration (Distance as Descriptors)
-* **No Drug (Fig 1)**：The relatively concentrated distribution of distance indicates that the protein belongs to a single primitive state.
+* **No Drug (Fig 1)**：The relatively concentrated distribution of distance indicates that the protein belongs to a primitive state.
-* **Drug (Fig 2)**：The distribution exhibited a significant population shift, confirming that the drug induced structural changes, prompting the protein to explore new energy stability points.
+* **Drug (Fig 2)**：The distribution exhibited a significant population shift, confirming that the drug induced structural changes, prompting the protein to explore new stability points.

 ### 2. Transition Trajectory
 PCA is used to reduce the dimensionality of 4-dimensional data and label the time series (Fig 3):